c/- DC Conferences Pty Ltd

 All people will have optimal access to pain prevention and management throughout their life.

-The Australian Pain Society is a multidisciplinary organisation aiming to minimise pain and related suffering through advocacy and leadership in clinical practice, education and research.
+The Australian Pain Society is a multidisciplinary association whose mission is to advance pain prevention, management and clinical practice.

 APS Organisation Chart as a PDF